y3owk1n/time-machine.nvim/README.md

 ```

 > [!note]
-> `ignored_filesize` and `ignored_filetypes` are does not disable undo, it only prevent the undo to save to the undofile.
-You don't have to set them if you don't want to.
+> `ignored_filesize` and `ignored_filetypes` does not disable the undo functionality, it only prevents the undo to be saved to the undofile.
+> You don't have to set them if you don't want to.

 ## 🚀 Quick Start